kongra/aptell/README.md

 # aptell
-Library for migrating ANTLR parse trees to Haskell
+Library for migrating parse trees (e.g. created by ANTLR) to Haskell